Gauteng: Sport

 Many South African universities take part in the Varsity Rugby league.
 Of these, the Gauteng universities include the University of Pretoria, the University of Johannesburg and the University of the Witwatersrand.

-Cricket is also widely popular among all cultural groups in the country, and is the only sport to feature in the top two among all of South Africa's major ethnic/racial groups.
-The Highveld Lions represent both Gauteng and North West in the country's three domestic competitions—the first-class SuperSport Series, the List A one-day MTN Domestic Championship and the Twenty20 Standard Bank Pro 20 Series.
+Cricket is also widely popular among all cultural groups.
+The Highveld Lions represent both Gauteng and North West in the country's three domestic competitions—the first-class CSA 4-Day Domestic Series, the List A one-day CSA One-Day Cup and the Twenty20 CSA T20 Challenge.

-Many marathons take place in Gauteng, such as the Gauteng Marathon, the Arwyp Medical Centre 15 km Nite Race and the Trisport Joburg City Triathlon.
+Many marathons take place in Gauteng, such as the Soweto Marathon, Gauteng Marathon, the Arwyp Medical Centre 15 km Nite Race and the Trisport Joburg City Triathlon.

-Gauteng's favourable weather conditions throughout the year make it an ideal hub for sports and other out door activities.
-This makes golf, horse racing and swimming very popular.
+Golf, horse racing and swimming are also popular.
 The Vaal River facilitates water sports in the forms of jet skiing, water skiing and motor boating.
 Adventure sports are also quite popular in Gauteng, particularly skydiving, paragliding and hang-gliding.

 The amusement park Gold Reef City is situated in Gauteng, as is the Johannesburg Zoo and the Pretoria Zoo.
 Botanical gardens in the province include the Pretoria and Walter Sisulu national botanical gardens maintained by the South African National Botanical Institute as well as the Johannesburg and Manie van der Schijff botanical gardens.

 The Ticketpro Dome and the Gallagher Convention Centre, which are both popular events and expos venues, are also located within Gauteng.
 The province also has a Formula One racetrack, the Kyalami Circuit.
 The most recent F1 race at the venue was in 1993.